actions/actions-runner-controller/docs/preview/gha-runner-scale-set-controller/README.md

 2023-03-15T17:35:29Z    INFO    starting manager
 ```

-If you have a proxy configured or you're using a sidecar proxy that's automatically injected, you need to make sure it's configured appropriately to allow traffic from the controller to the Kubernetes API server.
+If you have a proxy configured or you're using a sidecar proxy that's automatically injected (think [Istio](https://istio.io/)), you need to make sure it's configured appropriately to allow traffic from the controller container (manager) to the Kubernetes API server.

 ### Check the logs